 4. Check & Clean Drainage Lines

-Throughout operation both furnaces and air conditioners create water vapor, which needs to be efficiently funnelled out of the building to avoid structural damage.
+Throughout operations, both furnaces and air conditioners create water vapor, which needs to be efficiently funneled out of the building to avoid structural damage.

 In addition, if not emptied regularly, there is a chance that the tray could overflow and damage property.
 As a result, it’s important to routinely check if everything is working as required – drainage lines should be clear, the collection pan should not be overflowing and condensate should be evaporating as required.